 21 October 2020

-Following the launch of the International Chamber of Commerce’s (ICC) Global Survey on Trade Finance, Tsafrir Attar explains why the future is now for the global trade finance industry.
+Following the launch of the International Chamber of Commerce’s (ICC) Global Survey on Trade Finance, our VP of Digitization, Tsafrir Attar, explains why the future is now for the global trade finance industry.

-So how can banks leverage this opportunity?
+And how can banks leverage this opportunity?
 Quite simply by implementing new technologies and adjusting their services and operations to provide end-to-end digital services with higher efficiency and lower costs.
-The scope of trade finance digitization possibility is endless and contrary to some misconceptions, does not require a drastic change in operations.
+The scope and possibilities for trade finance digitization are endless and contrary to some misconceptions, do not require a drastic change in operations.

 Adding new automation tools without seamless interoperability to incumbent systems, however, will undoubtedly increase deployment costs and decrease ROI.
 It is far better to streamline operations by eliminating multiple systems that address the same problem and then focus on technologies that connect and facilitate customer engagement.
 While individual platforms can contribute value to a business, it is far better to use integrated, complementary solutions for greater impact, reduced implementation time, increased ROI, and faster results.

-So what are the technology enablers?
-Be wary of the relatively new tech trends such as Distributed Ledger Technology or Blockchain; while sparing the need for paper through the creation and exchange of digital assets, it still relies on a large, pre-configured user base to operate well.
+We recommend a wary attitude towards relatively new tech trends such as Distributed Ledger Technology or Blockchain.
+While both spare the need for paper through the creation and exchange of digital assets, they still rely on a large, pre-configured user base to operate well.
 Blockchain has generated a lot of interest in the banking sector, but again adoption has been slow and is not widespread due to high subscription and integration costs.
 In order to make it worthwhile, to make it time and cost-efficient, all ecosystem parties must be onboarded to the same solution, or at least to a similar solution using the same technology, so they can communicate.
 However, with very few trade finance blockchain solutions out there, and without interoperability, adoption is slow and expensive.

 However this is changing, and we are now finally starting to see an uptick in interest and adoption amongst financial institutions, with the more innovative, transformative banks taking the lead.
 Singapore-based DBS Bank believes the digitization of global trade is on the brink of explosive change and as a widely acknowledged pioneer of tech adoption, it is poised to be at the forefront of this innovation.
 The bank has been experimenting with various industry partners embedding itself in the customer journey by linking to ecosystem providers for features such as optical character recognition (OCR), and other platforms through APIs to ensure real-time data exchange and a reduced paper trail.